-What do songs, stories, and cold calls all have in common?
+What do songs, stories, and cold call openers all have in common?

 Simple; the first few seconds determine whether you want to hear the rest or not.
 In those opening moments, you’re either blown off your socks with intrigue or it’s on to the next one.
 Heck, you’re probably contemplating whether to continue reading this article as we speak!

 The sad truth (and biggest handicap for sales teams) is that we’re living in an ever hectic world where it’s ‘get to the point or shut up already’.
 Prospects just don’t have the time to listen; especially not to random strangers on the other end of the line.
 Knowing this, how do you work around the handicap and take the sales ball all the way to the end zone?